TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Structure/Index.rst

            columns contains the title value, which column defines the type value etc.

-         - properties which determines how it is processed by the system (TCE).This includes publishing control, "deleted" flag, if the table can only be edited by admin-users, may only exist in the tree root etc.
+         - properties which determine how it is processed by the system (TCE).This includes publishing control, "deleted" flag, whether the table can only be edited by admin-users, may only exist in the tree root etc.